 Sometimes, Japanese jiggers will come with internal markings, allowing for precision, smaller measurements, and a lip to prevent overflowing and overpouring.

 Like the hourglass jigger, the bell jigger is shorter and rounder, looking much like its namesake.
 The advantage of bell jiggers is that they usually have a lip around the bowl, allowing the user a little bit more leeway to avoid overflowing or overpouring.

 More Jigger Facts to Consider

-A standard jigger is 1.5 ounces, or 44 ml in the taller half, while the shorter bowl holds 1 ounce or 30 ml.
+A standard jigger is 1.5 ounces (for a “standard pour“), or 44 ml in the taller half, while the shorter bowl holds 1 ounce or 30 ml.
 If yours has internal markings, this can help measure when pouring.

 The smaller vessel will almost always be half the size of the larger, taller one, allowing for quick and easy relative measurements.

 The bell and Japanese jigger are a little heavier, which isn’t bad.
 Too light (like an hourglass jigger), and you risk sloshing the alcohol in the jigger.